School Sport Funding

 Many sports activities and clubs take place at the end of the normal school day including cricket, football, netball, rounders, rugby, Ten Tors, cheerleading, gymnastics, Bikeability and skiing.

-We also hold the Sports Mark Platinum Award.
+We also hold the Sports Mark Silver Award.